junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 #### Visual Elements

+Lucifer is in rage, eyes red, shadow of his wings menacing.
+Cas spreads his broken wings to cover Dean, to protect him.
+Broken feathers falling down, his grace light is tainted with darkness, but he's still trying desperately to protect Dean.

 Cas lies on the bunker bed, bloody and dying.
 Dark spots and sick symptoms are showing on his vessel and true form, darkness entangled with his grace light.
 Dean bends over him, caressing his face, looking at him lovingly.
 The light from his soul dances with Cas's grace, healing him.

 ### Posting